Nevada Car Insurance

 I just got a new car.
 Do I need full auto insurance coverage in Nevada?

 Note: Your Nevada auto insurance coverage is not valid for travel within Mexico.
-You must purchase additional coverage if you wish to drive there.
+You must purchase additional protection coverage if you wish to drive there.

 What Parents Should Know Regarding Nevada Teen Driving Laws